 According to The Knot, nearly 350,000 U.S. weddings were set to take place in April and May alone.
 According to The Wedding Report, nationwide, there were 2.21 million weddings in 2016, with an average cost of $26,720, for a total spend of $59,086,336,800.
 There is no honest clear answer to how long the COVID-19 crisis will likely go.

 It is also a crisis for businesses that rely on weddings like event venues, bakeries, photographers, florists, dressmakers, and tuxedo rental companies.
 Also, leisure and tourism associated with honeymoons are going to be heavily impacted by various travel restrictions.

 The guidelines issued by the CDC and restrictions issued by various governmental agencies have already created a cascading series of cancellations of venues.
-This is presenting brides and grooms a particularly difficult decision: Tie the knot on their chosen date with a pastor or other officiant and no one else, or postpone for months, if not more than a year.
+This is presenting brides and grooms a tough decision: Tie the knot on their chosen date with a pastor or other officiant and no one else, or postpone for months, if not more than a year.
 Also, many of these brides and grooms have paid deposits and/or paid the full amount for their special day.

 Is there any recourse?
 The answer depends on the fine print of your agreement.

 Contracts can contain a provision called a force majeure—Latin for “superior force”—which allow one party to avoid performing a contractual liability or obligation when an extraordinary event or circumstance beyond the control of the parties, such as a war, strike, riot, crime, plague, or an event described by the legal term act of God (hurricane, flood, earthquake, volcanic eruption, etc.), prevents one or both parties from fulfilling their obligations under the contract.
 These provisions are popular in the coastal areas of North and South Carolina because of the frequency of hurricanes in the late fall.